lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Parse JSON/XML with Spark functions into typed columns; use vectorized ops, Z-ORDER, OPTIMIZE for performance.
 - For true unstructured binary/text, extract features/text into Delta and use external search/vector stores for advanced retrieval.

-If you want, I can sketch a sample Auto Loader -> Bronze -> Silver pipeline with code tailored to your cloud (AWS/Azure/GCP) and the data type (JSON, logs, images).

 ## How do you optimize joins and data shuffling for large warehouse queries in Databricks?
 Focus on reducing network shuffle and making the join choose the best algorithm.
 Practical levers in Databricks (Spark/Delta) fall into four classes: choose the right join strategy, reduce data moved, layout & physical file tuning, and runtime/shuffle tuning + skew handling.
 Concrete techniques and examples: